Big Ten to start its college football season next month

+Under pressure from student athletes, coaches, politicians and fans to get back on the field the Big Ten joins the SEC, ACC, Big 12 and other conferences along with the National Football League which have already begun play.

+From the White House to college campuses, word of the Big Ten’s decision was greeted with cheers even if games are expected to be played without fans in the stadiums.

-U.S. President Donald Trump, who had repeatedly pressured the conference to play this fall, hailed the move in a separate post on Twitter.
+U.S. President Donald Trump, who had repeatedly pressured the conference to play this fall, welcomed the news.

 “Great News: BIG TEN FOOTBALL IS BACK,” tweeted Trump.
 “All teams to participate.
 Thank you to the players, coaches, parents, and all school representatives.
 Have a FANTASTIC SEASON!
 It is my great honor to have helped!!!”